microsoft/vscode/README.md

 * Install the extension
 * If not using [Virtual Environments](https://virtualenv.readthedocs.org/) and the Python executable isn't located in the current path, then [configure the path](https://github.com/DonJayamanne/pythonVSCode/wiki/Python-Path-and-Version) to the python executable.
 * If using [Virtual Environments](https://virtualenv.readthedocs.org/), you could either:
-  + Activate the virtual environment from within your terminal/command window and then launch VS Code (see [wiki](https://github.com/DonJayamanne/pythonVSCode/wiki/Python-Path-and-Version#virtual-environments)).
+  + Close all instances of VS Code, and activate the virtual environment from within your terminal/command window and then launch VS Code (see [wiki](https://github.com/DonJayamanne/pythonVSCode/wiki/Python-Path-and-Version#virtual-environments)).
   + Or manually [configure the paths](https://github.com/DonJayamanne/pythonVSCode/wiki/Python-Path-and-Version).

 ###[Troubleshooting guide](https://github.com/DonJayamanne/pythonVSCode/wiki/Troubleshooting)